-JANESVILLE — Seven candidates are vying for three open seats on the Janesville City Council in the April 7 general election, with the highest profile issue being the proposed data center on the former GM/JATCO site on the city’s south side.
+JANESVILLE — Six candidates are vying for three open seats on the Janesville City Council in the April 7 general election, with the highest profile issue being the proposed data center on the former GM/JATCO site on the city’s south side.

 Candidates are:

-There have been multiple community forums and surveys for residents to learn candidates views on the data center, as well as other issues including affordable housing, TIFs and taxes.
+There have been multiple community forums and surveys for residents to learn candidates’ views on the data center, as well as other issues including affordable housing, TIFs and taxes.

 Voters can learn more here: